Google gets more time to counter EU antitrust charge on Android

 "We confirm that the new deadline set by the Commission is Oct.
 7," a Commission spokesman said.
 "Google asked for additional time to review the documents in the case file."

 The world's most popular Internet search engine has also asked and been granted an extension to Oct.
-13 to reply to a separate charge of favoring its shipping service over rival services in Internet search results.
+13 to reply to a separate charge of favoring its shopping service over rival services in Internet search results.

 It has until Oct.
 5 to respond to a third accusation of blocking competitors in online search advertising.